 SWROC has 120 acres of certified organic land available onsite for research.
 Researchers also conduct studies on the certified acres of cooperating organic farmers throughout Minnesota.
 We have three certified organic high tunnels onsite that are used for research.
 Visit our High Tunnel Production page for more information our high tunnel research.

 Some of the organic research projects currently being conducted at the SWROC include:

 - oat seeding rate X beef manure and composted beef manure rates

 Elwell Agroecology Farm

-The Elwell Agroecology Farm consists of 160 acres adjacent to the SWROC.
+Elwell Agroecology Farm consists of 160 acres adjacent to the SWROC original farm/main office area.
 Excluding the native prairie and two farm groves, the remaining 120 acres of land has been certified organic since 1998.

 The unique characteristics of the farm presented researchers with the opportunity to develop cropping systems studies, as well as studies on fertility, water quality, low input, organic input, management, and tile drainage.
 Portions of the property were tile-drained for research projects, and a detailed soil and nutrient survey was conducted in the first year of research on the land.

 Management of the Elwell Agroecology Farm has emphasized a team-based planning process that includes researchers, farmers, SWROC staff, Extension educators, and others interested in agriculture.
 Past, current, and future research projects emphasize the development of cropping systems that efficiently cycle water, nutrients, and energy, while at the same time enhancing profitability in organic systems.

 The Elwell Agroecology Farm received its name in 1995 when Larry and Ruth Elwell, who purchased the 160-acre Koch Farm in 1991, presented 51 percent of the parcel as a gift to the University of Minnesota.